 Day pack (30-45L)

 With padded shoulder straps and waist belt; used for carrying personal gear such as water bottle, extra clothing, snacks, camera, etc. Individual loads will be between 10 and 20 pounds.
-A climbing pack with a volume between 1800-2500 cu. in.
+A pack with a volume between 1800-2500 cu. in.
 (30-45 liters) serves most people’s needs well

 Large duffel bag (22Lbs Max)